jtanx/jtanx.github.io/_posts/2016-12-27-making-a-fast-rpi-print-server.md

 ![cups-rpi]({{ site.baseurl }}public/img/2016-12-27-cups-rpi.png)

-With a spare Raspberry Pi laying around yet again, it was time to fix that.
+With a spare Raspberry Pi lying around yet again, it was time to fix that.
 The end result was a fast, AirPlay compatible, on-demand print server, with Windows clients connecting using LPR and *nix clients via IPP.

 <!--more-->